axtloss/ProcessChecker/README.md

 - sendxmpp
 - a working xmpp server with atleast 2 accounts(one for the reciever of the messages, one for the script)

+If you don't know how to set up a xmpp server, or just don't want to, you can check this list for open XMPP servers: https://list.jabber.at/